MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Indefinite pronouns

-Indefinite pronouns in Exwachil are identical to or otherwise based on the interrogative pronouns of the previous section.
+Indefinite pronouns in Exwachil are identical to or otherwise derived from the interrogative pronouns of the previous section.
 There are four different series of indefinite pronouns in Exwachil, which are listed alongside their English translations in the table below.
 I will be following the framework and terminology used in Haspelmath (1997), which describes indefinite pronouns as performing nine distinct but interrelated functions.

 <table>
   <tr>